philipmendels/use-flexible-undo/stories/basics/make-undoable-handler-intro.md

+### makeUndoableHandler & invertHandlers - Example

-In this example the utility **makeUndoableHandler** is used to create the do/redo and undo handlers for the undoable "add" and "subtract" functions.
+This example is equivalent to the previous examples, except that we we use the utility **makeUndoableHandler** to convert "setCount" to the do/redo and undo handlers for "add".
+We then use **invertHandlers** to convert these to the handlers for "subtract".